lizmccormack/artcache/README.md

 # Artcache
-A web application to discover, log, and share public art in San Francsico.
-The idea came from geocaching - a digital scavenget hunt.
+A web application to discover, log, and share public art in San Francisco.
+The idea came from geocaching - a digital scavenger hunt.

 ### Goals of the project
 * start a database of public art in SF